AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ---
-title: Best practices for and troubleshooting AEM desktop app
+title: Best practices for and troubleshooting Adobe Experience Manager desktop app
 description: Follow best practices and troubleshoot to resolve the occasional issues related to installation, upgrade, configuration, and so on.
 uuid: ce98a3e7-5454-41be-aaaa-4252b3e0f8dd
 contentOwner: AG